 The Department of Health Informatics faculty conduct original research in different areas in health informatics, health information technology and consumer healthcare.
 Specific areas of interest include and are not limited to electronic/personal medical records, consumer health informatics, technology adoption and healthcare management, data mining and machine learning in healthcare, big data and cloud computing, ontology based data integration and public health informatics.

-The Department of Community and Environmental Health faculty conduct both qualitative and quantitative research within areas which are related within the context of Saudi Arabia.
+The Department of Public Health faculty conduct both qualitative and quantitative research within areas which are related within the context of Saudi Arabia.
 The specific areas of research tackle areas of health systems such as primary health care services, health education in schools, main communicable and non-communicable diseases such as cancer and diabetics and research related to women’s health.